Banking deal boosts EU leaders in fighting crisis

+NEW YORK U.S. stocks closed at record levels for a second consecutive session on Friday, as gains in technology and industrial stocks more than offset a lukewarm jobs report.

-BRUSSELS European governments reached a landmark deal on Thursday that gives the European Central Bank new powers to supervise banks, boosting confidence in the single currency bloc as it enters the fourth year of its debt crisis.
+BRUSSELS The European Union reached a landmark deal on Thursday to make the European Central Bank the bloc's top banking supervisor, giving EU leaders greater confidence that they are gaining the upper hand over the euro zone's debt crisis.

-EU finance ministers forged a deal on the single supervisor after marathon overnight talks and leaders were set to give their stamp of approval at a summit later in the day.
+EU finance ministers forged a deal on the single supervisor in the early hours of Thursday after marathon talks.
+Leaders will give their stamp of approval at a summit starting later in the day, their last of 2012, and also discuss closer fiscal ties for their troubled currency area.

-At their sixth and final gathering of 2012, they will discuss closer fiscal ties for their troubled currency union, a drive that some officials worry has lost momentum since ECB President Mario Draghi calmed markets this summer by pledging to do "whatever it takes" to save the euro.

-"We need to keep the momentum, keep the determination, keep the focus, and that is going to be my message to leaders this evening," said European Commission President Jose Manuel Barroso.

-After a hectic year of crisis management, during which Greece had a close brush with the euro zone exit, the bloc appears to be heading into 2013 on a positive note.
+After a hectic year of crisis management, during which Greece had a close brush with the euro zone exit, getting an agreement on the first stage of a banking union is a victory for the EU and represents a bold step towards pooling sovereignty.

-In addition to getting agreement on the first stage of a "banking union", a bold step towards pooling sovereignty, finance ministers also approved the release of nearly 50 billion euros in fresh aid for Greece, averting a catastrophic default and the risk of a so-called "Grexit".

-ECB President Mario Draghi hailed the deal on banking supervision as an "important step" towards a stable economic and monetary union.
+"The importance of the deal cannot be assessed too highly," German Chancellor Angela Merkel, Europe's most powerful leader, told parliament in Berlin before heading to Brussels.
+"We succeeded in securing Germany's key demands."

-With Silvio Berlusconi vowing to contest an Italian election early next year, a full bailout of Spain still on the cards and a German general election in September casting a long shadow, 2013 promises to be the EU's fourth turbulent year in a row, and that's without even considering risks from bailout victims Greece, Ireland or Portugal.
+With Silvio Berlusconi vowing to contest an Italian election early next year, a full bailout of Spain still on the cards and a German general election in September casting a long shadow, 2013 promises to be the EU's fourth turbulent year in a row, and that's without mentioning Greece, Ireland or Portugal.

-The immediate priority is to finalise the legal framework for banking union and get the backing of the European Parliament.
+The immediate priority is to finalize the legal framework for banking union and get the backing of the European Parliament.
 Then the ECB must hire staff and decide how to carry out its mandate.
-It is not expected to be fully operational before March 2014.
+It may not start supervision until April at earliest, and will only be fully operational in March 2014.

-Under the deal sealed on Thursday, officials said the ECB would regulate some 150 to 200 banks directly, mostly major cross-border lenders and state aided institutions, with the power to delve into all 6,000 banks in case of problems.
+Officials said the ECB would regulate some 150 to 200 banks directly, mostly major cross-border systemic lenders and state aided institutions, with the power to delve into all 6,000 banks in case of problems.

 "It's very good news that shows that step-by-step the euro zone and the European Union are coming out of the crisis," French Finance Minister Pierre Moscovici told reporters.

-Completing such a complex process would be one of the EU's biggest achievements since the region's debt crisis first erupted three years ago.
-The hope is that it will go some way towards severing the so-called doom loop between indebted banks and shaky governments that has hit Ireland and Spain particularly hard.
+Completing such a complex process would be one of the EU's biggest achievements since the region's debt crisis erupted in early 2010, and might go some way to severing the so-called doom loop between indebted banks and shaky governments.

-Still, creating a full banking union, with powers to wind down failed banks and guarantee deposits across the euro zone, is likely to take several years.
-And it forms just part of the bloc's masterplan to bolster the architecture of the euro zone and prevent a repeat of the crisis that has threatened to tear the single currency project apart.
+But it would only be the first step in building a banking union, that also entails creating a resolution authority and fund to wind up failed banks and coordinating deposit guarantee schemes across the euro zone to avoid bank runs.

+The exercise is likely to take several years and officials see it is just part of a masterplan to bolster the architecture of the euro zone and prevent any repeat of a crisis that nearly tore the single currency project apart.

 MINEFIELD AHEAD